Join live or receive a link to the recording and earn a CE certificate

 About the Moderator

-Jennifer Lewis is the president at Gryphon House, Inc., the leading publisher of educational resources for teachers and parents.
+Stephanie Roselli is the executive editor at Gryphon House, Inc., the leading publisher of educational resources for teachers and parents, where she acquires and develops the latest books from today’s top early childhood experts.

 Join the Early Learning Book Chats community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, and view recordings of previous programs to earn CE certificates.